tricks7/basic-website/drills/version-3/README.md

 # Simple Site 3

 For this drill, you will multi-page website for a restaurant.
+Create your `index.html` and `styles.css` files in this, the version-3 directory.

 Create the two pages  from the screenshots below, given the following
 constraints: